History of clothing in the Indian subcontinent: Indus Valley Civilisation period

-Fibre for clothing generally used were cotton, flax, silk, wool, linen, leather, etc. One fragment of coloured cloth is available in pieces of evidence which are dyed with red madder show that people in Harappan civilisation dyed their cotton clothes with a range of colours.
+Fibre for clothing generally used were cotton, flax, silk, wool, linen, and leather.
+One fragment of coloured cloth is available in pieces of evidence which are dyed with red madder show that people in Harappan Civilisation dyed their cotton clothes with a range of colours.

 Both sexes wore jewellery.
-The ornaments include necklaces, bracelets, earrings, anklet, rings, bangles, pectorals, etc. which were generally made of gold, silver, copper, stones like lapis lazuli, turquoise, amazonite, quartz, etc. Many of the male figurines also have their hair dressed in various styles like the hair woven into a booty, hair coiled in a ring on the top of the head, beards were usually trimmed.
+The ornaments include necklaces, bracelets, earrings, anklets, rings, bangles, and pectorals, which were generally made of gold, silver, copper, stones like lapis lazuli, turquoise, amazonite, and quartz.
+Many of the male figurines also have their hair dressed in various styles like the hair woven into a booty, hair coiled in a ring on the top of the head, while beards were usually trimmed.
 Indus Valley Civilisation men are frequently depicted wearing headbands especially to contain hair bun at the back.
 People have been shown wearing elaborate headdresses like turban, conical hats, pakol hats.

-Dressing of Indus valley civilisation people show presence of multi-ethnic people of diverse backgrounds for instance people have been depicted wearing Pashtun style pakol hat with a chocker like neck ornament as well as Punjabi style pagri and Rajasthani style bangles and necklaces and many other styles prominent in neighbouring regions of the Indian subcontinent.
+Dressing of Indus Valley Civilisation people show presence of multi-ethnic people of diverse backgrounds.
+For instance, people have been depicted wearing Pashtun style pakol hat with a chocker like neck ornament as well as Punjabi style pagri and Rajasthani style bangles and necklaces and many other styles prominent in neighbouring regions of the Indian subcontinent.

 Some scholars, such as Jonathan Mark Kenoyer, have argued that headdress from the royal cemetery of Ur is an import from Indus Valley Civilisation since similar headdresses have been found to have been depicted in many of its Mother Goddess figurines and actual ones discovered from sites such as Kunal and the floral depiction in gold leaves of species native to Indian subcontinent such as Dalbergia sissoo or pipal, and since no such ornamentation has been shown in Mesopotamian art itself.